-4.1 Place these on the floor!
+4.1 Place Sensors on the Floor

-Being that at least some flammable gases are heavier than air1(in our case, they are, your situation may vary) it is logical for us to put them on the floor.
+Being that at least some flammable gases are heavier than air(in our case, they are, your situation may vary) it is logical for us to put them on the floor.
 There are no rules, though so why not both?
 It would be interesting to see the LEDs responding differently at say waist height, and at your feet.
 That would indicate different gas in the air.